-OTHER BREAST IMAGING IN DEVELOPMENT: Contrast-Enhanced Digital Mammography (CEDM)
+OTHER BREAST IMAGING IN DEVELOPMENT: Contrast-Enhanced Mammography (CEM)

-Benefits: In multiple studies, CEDM equaled MRI in its ability to detect breast cancer and is superior to both standard mammography and breast ultrasound.
-Compared to MRI, CEDM uses much less expensive equipment so it can be performed at less cost.
-It is also a shorter examination, lasting about 5 minutes, versus 30-40 minutes for an MRI.
+Benefits: In multiple studies, CEM equaled or nearly equaled MRIii-iv in its ability to detect breast cancer and was superior to both standard mammography and breast ultrasound.v Compared to MRI, CEM uses much less expensive, specially adapated, mammography equipment so it can be performed at lower cost.
+It is also a shorter examination, lasting about 10 minutes, versus 30-40 minutes for a standard breast MRI.

-Considerations: CEDM requires that an IV be placed into the arm for injection of the contrast agent.
-There is a small amount of radiation, about 50% more than for a standard mammogram.
-There is no direct method to biopsy abnormalities seen only on contrast-enhanced mammography.
-The Iodinated contrast agents carry some risks.
-Women with poor kidney function or prior contrast reaction should avoid it.
+Considerations: CEM requires that an IV be placed into the arm for injection of the contrast agent.
+There is a small increase in the amount of radiation, about 50% more than for a standard mammogram, but less than that from combined 2D and 3D mammography (tomosynthesis).vi There is currently no direct method to biopsy abnormalities seen only as areas of enhancement on contrast-enhanced mammography, but many abnormalities can be located and biopsied with ultrasound.
+If not seen on ultrasound, MRI may be necessary to guide biopsy.
+Iodinated contrast agents carry some risks.
+Women with poor kidney function or history of prior contrast reaction should avoid it.
 Mild allergic reactions, such as those resulting in hives, occur in about 1% of patients.
 Severe allergic reactions resulting in anaphylaxis and even death are rare, but can occur.
-The risk of death from a reaction is estimated to be 1 in 100,000 to 1 in 200,000.
+The risk of death from a contrast reaction is estimated to be about 1 in 200,000.

 Courtesy of Dr. John Lewin

-Figure 19.
+Figure 21.
 Contrast-Enhanced Mammography.
-Top: digital mammogram with cancer (yellow arrows), Bottom: contrast-enhanced mammogram in same patient; cancer (red circles) displays more visibly.
+Top: digital mammogram with cancer (yellow arrows), Bottom: contrast-enhanced mammogram in same patient; cancer is more visible.